google/ads-api-report-fetcher/README.md

 * Cloud Workflow (in [gcp/workflow](gcp/workflow) folder) - a Cloud Workflow that orchestrates enumeration scripts on GCS and calling CFs

 Please see the [README](gcp/README.md) there for all information.

+## Differencies in Python and NodeJS versions

+### Query syntax and features
+There are differences in which features supported for queries.
+Python-only features:
+* pre-process query files as Jinja templates
+* {date_iso} magic macro (on NodeJS it can be replaced with expression `${format(today(),'yyyyMMdd')}`

+NodeJS-only features:
+* expressions (${...})
+* functions

+### Output BigQuery structure
+There are differences in how tools process Ads queries.
+Python version sends queries to Ads API and parses the result.
+From the result it creates a BigQuery schema.
+That's becasue tables in BQ are created only when a query retuned some data.
+NodeJS on the contrary parses queries and initializes BigQuery schema before execution.
+So that it creates BQ tables regardless of the results.

+There are differences in BigQuery table structures as well.
+Python version creates one table per script.
+While NodeJS creates a table per script per customer and then creates a view to combine all customer tables.
+For example, you have a query campaign.sql.
+As a result you'll get a querable source 'campaign' in BigQuery in any way.
+But for Python version it'll a table.
+For NodeJS it'll a view like `create view dataset.campaign as select * from campaign_* when _TABLE_PREFIX in (cid1,cid2)`, where cid1, cid2 are customer id you supplied.

+From Ads API we can get arrays, structs and arrays of arrays or structs.
+In Python version all arrays will be degrated to string with "|" separator.
+In NodeJS version the result will be a repeated field (array).
+If values of an array from Ads API are also arrays or structs, they will be converted to JSON.

+### API support
+Python version supports any API version (currently available).
+While as NodeJS parses query structure it supports only one particular version.

 ## Disclaimer